-The Chief Medical Officer of Health for Ontario issued a directive that allows Registered Massage Therapists to gradually return to work during the COVID-19 pandemic under specific guidelines.
+The Chief Medical Officer of Health for Ontario issued a directive in May 2020 that allowed Registered Massage Therapists to return to work during the COVID-19 pandemic under specific guidelines.

-There are so many benefits of massage therapy, but we must remember that Ontarians are still being asked to physically distance, and here in Toronto we are being asked to stay home except for essential activities until at least 21 December 2020.
+There are so many benefits of massage therapy, but we must remember that Ontarians are still being asked to physically distance, and we are required to stay home except for essential activities.
 When deciding if you need a massage, you must balance the benefits of receiving a massage versus the increased risk of COVID-19 exposure.

 What is expected of you, the patient:

 - Stay home if you are feeling unwell, are currently positive for COVID, or have been in close contact with someone who is currently positive for COVID.
 If you have any symptoms of COVID-19, please self-isolate and complete the Government of Ontario’s self-assessment tool or contact Telehealth Ontario at 1-866-797-0000.

 - Arrive wearing a clean mask (reusable or disposable).
 If you do not have a mask, one will be provided for you at the clinic.
 You will need to wear the mask throughout your entire appointment.
 Remember to always perform hand hygiene before you put on a mask and immediately after you remove it.

 - Arrive alone and on-time for your appointment.
 If you are early, please wait outside or in your vehicle.
 The front door will likely be locked until I come to let you in.

 - Perform hand hygiene when you enter and leave the clinic using the hand sanitizer just inside the door.
 There is signage showing correct hand hygiene procedures.

 - Use the washroom before arriving at the clinic.
 You may use the clinic’s washroom if needed, but we are trying to limit exposure to that area.